Trade Commissioner Service: Services for non-Canadian businesses

 Global Affairs Canada (formerly the Department of Foreign Affairs and International Trade) also offers assistance to foreign companies interested in doing business in Canada.
 The Invest in Canada bureau is tasked with promoting, attracting and retaining foreign direct investment in Canada.

 History

 Created in 1894, the Canadian Trade Commissioner Service (TCS) has 125 years of experience helping Canadian companies succeed in foreign markets by promoting the economic interests of Canada in the global marketplace.

-Since Canada's first Trade Commissioner's posting to Australia in 1895, the role of the TCS has become increasingly critical and of higher value within an ever evolving global economy.
-Canada's active and successful participation in the global economy impacts all Canadians.
-Consider that a fifth of all jobs in this country are directly linked to international trade and half of what we manufacture in Canada is exported.